awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-start-human-loop.md

 1. For `DataAttributes`, specify a set of `ContentClassifiers` related to the input provided to the `StartHumanLoop` operation\.
 Use content classifiers to decalre that your content is free of personally identifiable information or adult content\.

-   To use Amazon Mechanical Turk, ensure your data is free of Personally Identifiable Information and include the `FreeOfPersonallyIdentifiableInformation` content classifier\.
-If you data is free of adult content, also include the `'FreeOfAdultContent'` classifier\.
+   To use Amazon Mechanical Turk, ensure your data is free of personally identifiable information, including protected health information under HIPAA, and include the `FreeOfPersonallyIdentifiableInformation` content classifier\.
+If you do not use this content classifier, SageMaker will not send your task to Mechanical Turk\.
+If your data is free of adult content, also include the `'FreeOfAdultContent'` classifier\.
 If you do not use these content classifiers, SageMaker may restrict the Mechanical Turk workers that can view your task\.

 1. For `FlowDefinitionArn`, enter the Amazon Resource Name \(ARN\) of your flow definition\.